 Key questions or problems can be considered at the start of each Talking Circle as a way of directing the theme towards a particular matter or the circle can be used as an open forum allowing for anything to arise.
 The talking stick may pass round several times, providing each individual the opportunity to reflect on what has been said and to speak from the heart.
 The Talking Circle ends when the stick passes around the circle one complete time without anyone speaking.

 Mutual respect is central to the effective use of a Talking Circle.
-There is no place here for power games, chest beating, manipulation or deception.
 To individually and collective get the most out of this powerful learning experience, speaking one’s truth and being respectfully heard is absolutely essential.

 Talking Circles should be facilitated by a “Circle Keeper”.
 This is usually an Elder or an experienced practitioner who will hold the space with honor and allow everyone an equal opportunity to contribute.